A good time for spotting dolphins in Dorset

-Few sights are more magical than a pod of dolphins off the beautiful Dorset coast and one of the best times to spot these enchanting sea creatures is the early autumn.
+Few sights are more magical than a pod of dolphins off the beautiful Jurassic Coast and one of the best times to see dolphins in Dorset is the early autumn.
 Twenty-eight species of whales, dolphins and porpoises (collectively known as cetaceans) are recorded along the UK coastline, of which fourteen are recorded in the south west.
-The most common species reported in Dorset is the playful and highly intelligent bottlenose dolphin.
+The most common species of dolphins in Dorset is the playful and highly intelligent bottlenose dolphin.
 Studies have shown that these beautiful creatures can solve problems, show empathy and display emotional intelligence; traits commonly seen in humans and primates.
 Dolphins can be spotted swimming, hunting and playing from clifftops, beaches, harbours and boats along the coast.
 Excited seabirds are a clear giveaway of surface activity.
 Keep your distance, use binoculars, be patient and look out for an irregular wave, a splash or even a dark fin breaking the surface.

 Support Dorset’s marine wildlife